MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-absolute-beginners.md

     Visual Studio creates the console project, which appears in Solution Explorer in the right pane.

-1. In *Program.cs*, replace the default code with the following code:
+1. In *Program.cs*, replace all the default code with the following code:

     ```csharp
     using System;